papir805/craigslist_web_scraper/README.md

 ## How to use this repository:
 If you're interested in seeing just the script and Python code that I wrote, [click here](https://github.com/papir805/craigslist_web_scraper/blob/master/v1.4craigslist_scraper_tutoring.py)

-**Recommended: If you'd like to see what the Python script actually does, without running the script yourself, you can view the code *and* the outputs of that code by clicking [here](https://github.com/papir805/craigslist_web_scraper/blob/master/v1.4craigslist_scraper_tutoring.ipynb) or [here](https://nbviewer.org/github/papir805/craigslist_web_scraper/blob/master/v1.4craigslist_scraper_tutoring.ipynb).**
+**Recommended: If you'd like to see what the Python script actually does, without running the script yourself, you can view the code *and* the outputs of that code by clicking [here](https://nbviewer.org/github/papir805/craigslist_web_scraper/blob/master/v1.4craigslist_scraper_tutoring.ipynb).**

 ## Method: